catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 Cloud orchestration allows you to deploy applications and infrastructure using a simple template language that describes the required resources and their relationship.
-The template format is based on YAML and called Heat Orchestration Template (HOT).
+The template format is based on YAML and is called Heat Orchestration Template (HOT).
 The orchestration service manages the life-cycle of application stacks on your behalf.
 When a template is modified, the service orchestrates the required changes to the infrastructure in the appropriate